 Introduction

 Ansible, the versatile automation platform, simplifies the process of automating tasks, managing configurations, and orchestrating complex processes.
 While Ansible provides flexibility, it’s important to adhere to best practices to ensure the maintainability and readability of your playbooks.
-In this article, we’ll explore Ansible Error 302, “deprecated-command-syntax,” which focuses on discouraging the use of shorthand or free-form syntax within playbooks.
+In this article, we’ll explore Ansible Error 302, “deprecated-command-syntax,” in Ansible-Lint which focuses on discouraging the use of shorthand or free-form syntax within playbooks.
 We’ll discuss why this syntax is discouraged and provide examples of how to use the correct, more structured syntax in your Ansible playbooks.

 The Problem: Deprecated Command Syntax